datalad/datalad-registry/README.md

        `pip install -e .[dev]`

-    3. Set values for needed environment variables by creating an `.env.dev` file
+    3. Set values for needed environment variables by creating a `.env.dev` file

        `template.env` is a template for creating the `.env.dev` file.
 It lists all the needed environment variables with defaults.
 We will use it to create